rsundqvist/id-translation/README.md

 ```

 Check out this [demo project](https://github.com/rsundqvist/id-translation-project/tree/master/demo/bci-id-translation)
-to get a preview of what Your generated project might look like, or continue to the next section for a brief feature
+(and its 📚[generated documentation](https://rsundqvist.github.io/id-translation-project/)) to get a preview of what
-overview.
+Your generated project might look like, or continue to the next section for a brief feature overview.

 [id-translation-project]: https://github.com/rsundqvist/id-translation-project/